 The no-action alternative will result in Junor Lake filling with silts and clays, and eventually becoming a vegetated marsh.
 The irrigation uptake structure will become unusable due to clogging and the pumping system running dry, causing PGC to be unable to use water from the lake.
-PGC's state-issue water storage right will be forfeited and potentially cancelled; thus, PGC will be unable to irrigate the golf course.
+PGC's state-issue water storage right will be forfeited and potentially cancelled, and PGC will not be able to utilize its other water rights without several acre-feet of water storage to irrigate the golf course with high volume pumps.
 Without irrigation, turf and landscaping at the golf course will die and the golf course will become unusable.
 Specifically, the turf will seasonally become dormant, weeds will invade lawn areas, turf quality will become hard and undesirable, and golfing use will plummet to unsustainable levels.
 PGC will not be able to host events.
 The no-action alternative is unviable and will ultimately destabilize the golf course and force its closure.
 The no-action alternative cannot meet the project purpose.